RajSourabh1/Insurance-Management-System/README.md

 ![InsuranceImage](https://user-images.githubusercontent.com/116934640/229379186-0e21929b-7c31-472d-b80e-f5be87858edd.png)

-Database Schema (EER Diagram)
+# Database Schema (EER Diagram)

-image
+# Description

-Description
+This Insurance Management application can do the following tasks :

-This Movie Booking application can do the following tasks :
+- CLIENTS

-USERS
+- Clients can register themselves on the application.
-Users can register themselves on the application.
+- Clients can delete themselves.
-Users can deregister themselves.
+- Clients can update their information by providing all the attributes.
+(If he wants to change the value of some attributes then he will have to provide the update value of this attribute and if he does not want to update the attribut like name then provide the previous value.)
-Users can update their address.
+- Get all clients.
-Get details of all the tickets booked by a particular user.
+- Get a client by their id.
-MOVIE
+* MOVIE
-Add a new movie in the database.
+- Add a new movie in the database.
 Remove a movie from the database.
 Get show time with the help of theaterId and movieId Get Movie with max shows